-Energy Performance Certificates (EPCs) are an essential part of buying, selling and renting homes.
-But what is an EPC rating?
-In this article, we explore what an EPC rating does, before going through the EPC step by step.
+In the UK, Energy Performance Certificates (EPCs) are an essential part of buying, selling and renting homes.

 In short, an EPC rating is a review of a property’s energy efficiency.
 They’re primarily used by would-be buyers or renters to quickly see how much their energy bills will cost in their new house or flat.

 - The amount of energy used per m²

 - The level of carbon dioxide emissions (given in tonnes per year)

 Once issued, the EPC will be valid for 10 years – if your EPC is older than this, you’ll need to get a new EPC issued before you can sell or rent your house.

 But there’s a bit more to it than that.
 EPCs are also a useful tool for homeowners to improve the efficiency, running cost and thus the overall comfort of their home.